Presenting at the

-(2) Permanent: Creating a timeless product.
+(2) Permanent: We wanted to create a timeless product.
 Technology changes every once in awhile.
 Our memories don’t!
-Today, as technology moves forward, the device on which data is saved changes every few years.
-It is still possible to read text written on paper or parchment from thousands of years ago; yet, presenting digital data written only ten years ago which is saved on big floppy disks that no longer have available drives on the market, is hardly possible.
-In addition, an e-mail collection can be very inconstant.
-Changing an e-mail account or ignoring an e-mail account for some time will lead to a deletion of the collection.
+As technology moves forward, the device on which data is saved changes.
+It is still possible to read text written on paper or parchment from thousands of years ago; yet, digital data written only ten years ago which was saved on a big floppy disk is almost impossible to read.

 In this project we chose to combine the data (which today is encoded) and the output.
 In the same way as handwriting is not encoded and therefore can be read even after thousands of years; the electronic screens used by My Memory Box save the text and pictures as they are, not as a file.
-The connection between the data and the way it is presented (the output) ensures the maintenance of letters for a long time.
 There is no need to purchase an external device in order to read the data (unlike the CD for example, which needs a computer in order to perform).
-The wooden box can escort a person in fifty (or more) years of correspondence.

 Using My Memory Box will make sure that you enjoy your emails in the same way you’ve enjoyed receiving regular letters just a few years ago.
 It combines a personal letter box with the advantages of technology.

 The time of day in which the letter was sent defines the background color of the postcard.
 A letter written in the middle of the night will receive a dark background and a different personality than a letter sent in the morning.
-This change in background color (every hour has a different color) will assist the user to differ between the diverse letters; and also create the feeling that the letter was sent from far away: a letter sent from Japan, for instance, just moments ago, will have a different background color than the time of day in which the US recipient receives the letter.
+This change in background color will assist the user to differ between the diverse letters; and also create the feeling that the letter was sent from far away: a letter sent from Japan just moments ago will have a different background color than the time of day in which the US recipient receives it.